Wisconsin police officer mocked suspect after hitting him with car: complaint

 GREEN BAY, Wis.
 (WFRV) – An officer with the Green Bay Police Dept. in Wisconsin has officially been charged with negligence and misconduct stemming from a 2021 incident in which he was filmed hitting a suspect with his car.
 He has also been accused of mocking the suspect.

 Green Bay Police Officer Matthew Knutson, 40, was attempting a traffic stop on Nov.
-23, 2021, when the suspect got out of his car and fled on foot, dashcam video from Knutson’s cruiser showed.
+23, 2021, when the suspect got out of his car and ran, dashcam video from Knutson’s cruiser showed.
 He then drove the vehicle over a curb and made contact with the suspect, knocking him to the ground.

 A recent criminal complaint obtained by Nexstar’s WFRV includes Knutson’s original police report concerning that incident, in which Knutson claimed the suspect cut directly in front of him, which is what caused contact with the vehicle.